themesberg/flowbite-svelte/src/routes/components/button.md

 <Htwo label="Default button" />

 Use these default button styles with multiple colors to indicate an action or link within your website.
 The default `type` is set to `button`.
-You can chage it by using the `type` prop.
+You can change it by using the `type` prop.

 ```svelte example class="flex flex-wrap gap-2" hideScript
 <script>